-The project proposes to create a fully immersive 3D game world of Walden Pond and its surroundings circa 1845, including a section of Concord, the Fitchburg Railroad, Emerson's house and library and, of course, Thoreau's cabin and bean field.
-The virtual environment is filled with the plants and animals that Thoreau discusses in his writings, determined by a detailed indexing of the text, and created as 3D elements in the world that change from season to season.
-More than this, the game creates a sense of place, and reflects the subtle nature of Walden as described by Thoreau.
-The 3D environment is meant to enhance and support this sense of place, echoing Thoreau's work that is so richly imbued with a sense of locale.
-His own attention to the details of region and of nature are carefully integrated into the game's environment; the contemplative practice he models in his writing structures the play of the game.
+Our game environment is rich with detail and possibility space.
+We have worked very closely with our advisors and through our own research to create a world that is true to both the details of the text and its overarching themes.
+The prototype game world is a fully immersive simulation of Walden Pond and its surroundings circa 1845, including a section of Concord, the Fitchburg Railroad, Emerson's house and library and Thoreau's cabin and bean field.
+The environment is filled with the plants and animals that Thoreau discusses in his writings, determined by a detailed indexing of the text, and created as 3D elements in the world that change from season to season over the course of the narrative year.
+We have striven in our prototype to echo Thoreau's own rich sense of locale.
+His attention to the details of region and of nature are carefully replicated; the contemplative practice he models in his writing structures the play of the game; and the themes of self-reliance, work, simplicity, solitude, society and spirituality are all developed as part of the mechanics of play.
+And, the prototype contains over 350 direct textual references to Walden, Thoreau's journals, and his other writings found in the voice over, journal entries and descriptions of objects and areas of the world.
 Thus, the project is rooted in a careful attention to Thoreau's writing and to scholarship on Thoreau.
-It also represents a significant engagement with and advancement of the aesthetic dimensions of video games, as it deploys this aesthetic of romantic realism in order to encourage stillness and reflection rather than competition or aggression.
+Of course, a virtual environment is not nature itself, and will always be a slim reflection, but as Thoreau biographer Robert Richardson points out, Thoreau himself was aware that he too was only simulating wilderness in the woods, that he was embarking on a kind of "symbolic or laboratory experiment."